google/earthenterprise/docs/geedocs/5.3.3/raw_sources/answer/geeServerAdmin/settingsPage.rst.txt

       .. rubric:: Launch Cutter

-      Create a new .glm/.glb from published Fusion databases or Portable globes (.glm/.glb, not .glc):
+      To create a new .glm/.glb from published Fusion databases or Portable globes (.glm/.glb, not .glc):

       #.
 Select a source map.